ngagesdk/ngage-toolchain/README.md

 example applications, and a set of libraries that are compatible with the N-Gage's hardware.

-## The problem

-Developing applications for Symbian is unnecessarily complicated.
-This was no different 20 years ago than it is today, and is certainly one of the main reasons why a homebrew community never emerged for the Nokia N-Gage.

-Until now, the easiest way to do this was to set up a virtual machine, install the SDK and a completely outdated version of Visual Studio.

-In short, Symbian development has never been a convenient thing.

-## The solution

-CMake, as it allows you to automate complex build procedures very effortlessly and without fuss.
-This toolchain also includes a native port of Simple DirectMedia Layer 3, which eases access to audio and graphics, amongst other things.

 ## Where do I start?

 Clone the toolchain: